-Every TPS faculty member is expected to demonstrate scholarly work in all areas of emphasis.
-Furthermore, TPS faculty members are expected to produce scholarship in at least one area of emphasis, whether it be teaching, supervision and mentoring; research and creative activity; professional service; or administration and leadership.
+Every TPS faculty member with Scholarship & Creative Activity workload is expected to demonstrate scholarly work in all areas of emphasis.
+Furthermore, TPS faculty members are expected to produce scholarship in at least one area of emphasis, whether it be teaching, supervision and mentoring; research and creative activity; or professional service.